 Avoid long routes with too many curves to limit load losses.

-🚫 Prohibition of installation in closed, unventilated rooms (e.g. false walls, non-inspectable shafts).
+🚫 Prohibition of installation in closed, unventilated spaces (e.g. false walls, non-inspectable shafts).

 🚫

-Prohibition on crossing high fire risk environments (e.g. garages, flammable material storage areas).
+Prohibition on crossing high fire risk areas (e.g. garages, flammable material storage areas).

 🚫

-Do not recess directly into the masonry without protective sheath and inspectionability.
+Do not install directly into the wall without protective sheath and inspectionability.

-The position of gas pipes on the facades of buildings is regulated by Italian legislation, in particular by UNI 7129:2015 and from the UNI 11528:2014 for higher power systems.
-Below are the main instructions for safe and compliant installation.
+The position of gas pipes on the facades of buildings is regulated by Italian legislation, in particular by UNI 7129:2015 and from UNI 11528:2014 for higher-power systems.
+Below are the main guidelines for safe and compliant installation.